datastax/nodejs-driver/temp/cassandra-driver.api.md

     connected: boolean;
     // (undocumented)
     connecting: boolean;
-    // Warning: (ae-forgotten-export) The symbol "ControlConnection" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ControlConnection" needs to be exported by the entry point cassandra-rollup.d.ts
     //
     // (undocumented)
     controlConnection: ControlConnection;
-    _createBatchRequest(queryItems: {
+    // Warning: (ae-forgotten-export) The symbol "BatchRequest" needs to be exported by the entry point cassandra-rollup.d.ts _createBatchRequest(queryItems: {
         query: any;
         params: any;
         info?: any;
     }[], info: any): Promise<BatchRequest>;
+    // Warning: (ae-forgotten-export) The symbol "ExecuteRequest" needs to be exported by the entry point cassandra-rollup.d.ts
     _createExecuteRequest(query: any, queryId: any, info: any, params: any, meta: any): Promise<ExecuteRequest>;
-    _createQueryRequest(query: any, execOptions: any, params: any): Promise<QueryRequest>;
+    // Warning: (ae-forgotten-export) The symbol "QueryRequest" needs to be exported by the entry point cassandra-rollup.d.ts _createQueryRequest(query: any, execOptions: any, params: any): Promise<QueryRequest>;
-    // Warning: (ae-forgotten-export) The symbol "Row" needs to be exported by the entry point index.d.ts eachRow(query: string, params: ArrayOrObject, options: QueryOptions, rowCallback: (n: number, row: Row) => void, callback?: ValueCallback<ResultSet>): void;
+    // Warning: (ae-forgotten-export) The symbol "Row" needs to be exported by the entry point cassandra-rollup.d.ts eachRow(query: string, params: ArrayOrObject, options: QueryOptions, rowCallback: (n: number, row: Row) => void, callback?: ValueCallback<ResultSet>): void;
     // (undocumented)
     eachRow(query: string, params: ArrayOrObject, rowCallback: (n: number, row: Row) => void, callback?: ValueCallback<ResultSet>): void;
     // (undocumented)
     eachRow(query: string, rowCallback: (n: number, row: Row) => void): void;
-    // Warning: (ae-forgotten-export) The symbol "ArrayOrObject" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ArrayOrObject" needs to be exported by the entry point cassandra-rollup.d.ts
-    // Warning: (ae-forgotten-export) The symbol "QueryOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "QueryOptions" needs to be exported by the entry point cassandra-rollup.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ResultSet" needs to be exported by the entry point index.d.ts execute(query: string, params?: ArrayOrObject, options?: QueryOptions): Promise<ResultSet>;
+    // Warning: (ae-forgotten-export) The symbol "ResultSet" needs to be exported by the entry point cassandra-rollup.d.ts execute(query: string, params?: ArrayOrObject, options?: QueryOptions): Promise<ResultSet>;
-    // Warning: (ae-forgotten-export) The symbol "ValueCallback" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ValueCallback" needs to be exported by the entry point cassandra-rollup.d.ts
     //
     // (undocumented)
     execute(query: string, params: ArrayOrObject, options: QueryOptions, callback: ValueCallback<ResultSet>): void;